moha1323/Mircowave/README.md

 # Mircowave

-The FSM Approach to a microwave.
+The FSM Approach to a video player with a GUI.